huml-lang/website/content/specification.md

 ### Spaces
 The presence of space characters are strictly controlled.
+* Trailing spaces are not allowed on any line, including empty lines and comment-only lines, except for content within multi-line strings.
+* Comments `#` should be immediately followed by one space.
+* Preceding spaces are allowed a comment's `#`.
 * Only a single space is allowed after the indicator (`:`, `::`, `-`) and the subsequent value.
-* Trailing spaces on lines are not allowed anywhere except in content lines inside multi-line strings.
-* Preceding spaces are allowed before comments, anywhere `#` appears.
+* For multi-line vectors, `::` should be immediately followed by a line break, unless it is a comment starting with `#`.
+* In inline lists, commas should not have preceding spaces and should be followed by exactly one space.
+Eg: `1, 2, 3`

 ------------